 - Common questions pertaining to product returns, refunds, or delivery

 - The need to offer a consistent experience across multiple communication channels

 10 E-commerce Customer Service Best Practices for Extraordinary Success

 Want to improve the online shopping experience for your customers but don’t know where to start?
 Here are the top ten e-commerce customer service best practices you should consider:

 An ever-growing and expanding eCommerce business should leave no stone unturned in offering multiple support channels to customers.

 If you are limiting your communication channels to just phone or email, you might be eventually making your customers run to your competitors.

 According to a Statista report, 65% of customers feel it is easy to contact a business via phone.
 However, a significant proportion (39%) find it more convenient to approach a business over social media.

 Now, it is true that every customer is different.
 But is it possible to offer them a ton of different channels?

 Keeping up with a variety of communication options can be a huge challenge for any business.
-This might affect your team's response time and training different agents for different platforms might not be a doable task for many online stores.
+This might affect your team’s response time.
+In fact, training different agents for different platforms might not be a doable task for many online stores.